 Redbubble automatically emails you anytime you sell a design.
 The email usually shows the sold design, product, and royalty.
 Also, Redbubble features a dashboard that helps you keep track of your traffic, earnings, and products.

 By default, you only get 20% (default artist margin) of the sales, which you can change with time.
 Most creators, including myself, change it ASAP.
 You want to make more than 20%.
-Just don’t be too greedy because if your price is too high, you won’t get any sales.
+Don’t be too greedy because you won’t get any sales if your price is too high.

 Now you know how to sell on Redbubble.
 Let’s move on to ways you can make more money.